About Us

 Perfect Care Indicator

 ‘Perfect Care’ for AMI patient is an evidence-based treatment guideline introduced by McLeod Health that has been recognised by international health authorities in US and Australia.
-KTPH has incorporated the ‘Perfect Care’ guideline and has set it as one of our quality of care improvement initiatives.
+KTPH has incorporated the ‘Perfect Care’ guideline and has set it as one of our quality-of-care improvement initiatives.
 AMI patients are considered to have received ‘Perfect Care’ when they have received the following care elements, unless contra-indicated:

 1. Early administration of aspirin